 Nothing remains of these ancient vineyards.

 The little heaps of stone which cover many slopes in the Negeb were once taken for vestiges of vineyards or grapevine hills, but this is now known to have been a mistake.
 They were used to divert rain water from hill slopes to terraced “wadis” or cisterns.
-What do remain are the grape-presses although the ones known are from post-Exilic times.
+What do remain are the enormous stone grape-presses.

 When the grapes were ripe, they were gathered and dumped, one or two baskets at a time, into a small vat whose floor sloped down towards a small basin.
 The grapes were trampled by foot to extract the juice.